stellar/java-stellar-anchor-sdk/docs/03 - Implementing the Anchor Server/README.md

    2. Decide on how you will configure the `app-config.sep31.paymentType` field.
    3. Decide on your `app-config.sep31.depositInfoGeneratorType`.
 If you're using a custodial tool such as [circle.com](circle.com) to receive your payments, please refer to [01.B - Circle Payment Observer].
 2. Configure the `app-config.event` section, as well as the the correspondent publisher configuration.
 For instance, if you've set `app-config.event.publisherType = kafka`, you'll need to configure `kafka.publisher` accordingly.
-3. Configure the database by setting the `stellar.anchor.data-access` section, as well as the corresponding `data-spring-jdbc-*` sections.
+3. Configure the database by setting the `stellar.anchor.data-access` section, as well as the corresponding `data-spring-jdbc-*` section.
 4. Configure the `stellar.toml` file with `DIRECT_PAYMENT_SERVER={PLATFORM_HOST}/sep31`.
-Sending Anchors will use this endpoint to create transactions and initiate the remittances along with the Sending Clients.
+Sending Anchors will use this endpoint to create transactions and initiate the remittances.

 #### Running Step 4